 ‘It’s me,’ says the owner of the knock.

 Archey doesn’t know the voice.
-He stands, commanding Marmaduke to stay still lest he fall and trigger another latent medical condition, and goes to answer the mysterious knocker.
-The knocker is a man in a purple suit.
-He holds a stack of flyers and several dusty brochures labelled Winchward Beach Tourist Info – Keep out of reach of small children.
+He stands, commanding Marmaduke to stay still, lest he topple over and trigger another latent medical condition.
+The knocker is a man in a purple suit with suspicious-looking goat horns coming out of his forehead.
+He holds a stack of flyers and several dusty brochures labeled Winchward Beach Tourist Info – Keep out of reach of small children.

 ‘Salutations!’ says the purple-suited, flyer-holding, formally knocking man.